13 Tips to Help You Become a Sought-After Keynote Speaker

 Rather than signing on with a speakers’ bureau, I recommend you train a virtual assistant (VA) to help you do outreach.
 Teach them the type of events you are looking for and the process you would like them to follow for outreach.
 By hiring an assistant, you’ll have someone working solely on your behalf—not for a stable of speakers.
 Over time, your assistant will get to know you and your message and will learn how to get the best results for you.

 Some of my clients do have speaker bureau representation and have acquired keynote spots for them.
 Which is wonderful.
-But those same clients they also complain that the bureau’s cut is too high.
+But those same clients also complain that the bureau’s cut is too high.
 What they don’t remember is that the operational costs for a bureau are significant.
-It’s not just the outreach that lead to the booking, the speaker bureau often organizes the groundwork which enables the speaker to be free of any organizing while at the event site.
+It’s not just the outreach that leads to the booking; the speaker bureau often organizes the groundwork which enables the speaker to be free of any organizing while at the event site.

 In my opinion, if a speakers’ bureau does find you speaking gigs then their fee is well deserved.
 Typically, fees are 15 to 20% for newer speakers, but sometimes it’s higher.
 Often the fee is less for sought-after, elite speakers who command high speaking fees.